DoTamThuc/Episodic-memory-network/README.md

 OUTPUT:
 Only use words in this list, other word might give different result: [u'hallway', u'bathroom', u'John', u'garden', u'office', u'is', u'Sandra', u'moved', u'back', u'Mary', u'PADDING', u'to', u'Daniel', u'bedroom', u'went', u'journeyed', u'Where', u'the', u'travelled', u'kitchen']

-Please input evidence sentences separate by '; ' inpput 'END' for stop:
+Please input evidence sentences separated by '; ' inpput 'END' for stop:
 ```

-You can input the facts:
+You can input the facts, note that the model was trained only on the printed vocabulary.
+So no dot "." or question mark "?" are included.
 ```
 John travelled to the hallway; Mary journeyed to the bathroom
 ```